 Joint and Last Survivor

 Some annuity owners want to provide income not just for themselves, but also for somebody else (such as a spouse).
 A joint and last survivor payment option will provide income as long as either of the people you choose remains alive.
 Again, this results in a smaller payment than a single lifetime payment because, with two people, there's a greater likelihood that one of them will live for many years.

 Which Option Is Best?

 The right choice depends on what you want to achieve.
 Annuitizing with a single lifetime payment should provide the largest payment if you're only taking care of yourself (and there are no dependents who rely on the assets.
 But you should always think about what will happen if you (or the annuitant, if that is somebody else) die.
 How will that impact others financially?
 Do you want beneficiaries to receive anything from the annuity after your death?

 Annuitizing is typically a permanent decision.
-Once you make a choice, it's difficult or impossible to go back.
+Once you make a choice, it may be difficult or impossible to go back.
 The insurance company takes steps to manage their risk and keep up their end of the bargain, and it's difficult to unwind the complex transactions that make this possible.

 Choosing to Annuitize

 Remember that annuitizing is just an option.
 Most annuity holders never even exercise that option.
 Instead, people tend to use annuities for accumulation, and then they move their money elsewhere (possibly cashing out, transferring to another account, or just taking lump-sum withdrawals as the need arises).

-It's also important to keep in mind that the main reason to annuitize is to get a guarantee from the insurance company—there's no government guarantee—of payments for a certain amount of time.
+It's also important to keep in mind that the main reason to annuitize is to get a guarantee from the insurance company of payments for a certain amount of time—there's no government guarantee.